 Post-Confederation Canadian History

-This introductory course provides an overview of Canadian history since 1867, concentrating on the main lines of political, social, and economic development.
+Students are provided a general chronological overview of Canadian history since 1867, concentrating on the main lines of political, social, and economic development.
 Students analyze important and controversial issues and events, such as the Riel Rebellion, the economic policies initiated by the Macdonald government, Canada's shift from a rural to an urban society, the effects of the two World Wars on Canada, the Great Depression, the social problems created by rapid industrialization, relations between English and French Canadians, and provincial demands for autonomy.

 HIST 1220: History of Canada, 1867 to the Present.